Fares52/Project-1/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+IMPORTANT BUG THAT WAS EXPERIENCED WITH THE FORM SUBMISSION :

+"Cross-site POST form submissions are forbidden"

+you have to add ->  ORIGIN=http://localhost:3000 node build/index.js
+to ur .env files

+and then in vercel > project > settings > general > project settings > chaange the development command to vite --port 3000

+now vercel dev should work without getting that stupid error

+This is where i found solution : https://github.com/orgs/vercel/discussions/3390